`The peculiar risk lay in the possibility of

 mind.

-`The building had a huge entry, and was altogether of colossal
+`The building had a huge entry, and was altogether

 dimensions.
 I was naturally most occupied with the growing crowd